guitarpawat/course-feedback/README.md

 There are some patterns that had use in this program.
 * MVC Pattern — Separate the responsibility for control, model and view for GUI.
 * Singleton Pattern — Use all same object for the same class in the program.
+* Observer Pattern — Use to sent an object from one class to another class.

 ### Technology